harveyjoyce/harveyjoyce/README.md

 # Hi, I'm Harvey 👋
-I'm an Economics graduate from Durham University with a First-Class degree.
-My expertise lies in econometric analysis, corporate governance, environmental policy, and international development.
+Experienced in client-facing, consulting and research roles with a strong emphasis on understanding and visualising complex data to present to key stakeholders.
 In my professional journey, I've provided data analysis and business intelligence solutions for diverse clients, including retail brands, merchant banks, transport providers, and sports institutes.
+I am a First Class Economics graduate specialising in data analysis, corporate governance, environmental policy and international development.

-I specialize in tools such as Tableau, SQL, Alteryx, and Power BI.
+## I specialize in tools such as:
+### - Tableau
+### - SQL
+### - Alteryx
+### - Power BI

 # Here are my links!
 | | | |